 Protein synthesis and cell division

-Proteins wear out over time, so our bodies continually make new proteins through protein synthesis, and this is where magnesium comes in – it is an essential component in this process.
-Magnesium supports the continual cell division which is vital for helping our bodies protect itself from disease such as cancers, and for muscle healing and repair.
+Proteins wear out over time, so our bodies continually make new proteins through protein synthesis, and this is where magnesium comes in – magnesium is an essential component in protein synthesis.
+It supports the continual cell division which is vital for helping our bodies protect itself from disease such as cancers, and for muscle healing and repair.

 Stronger bones and teeth